acli/Coursera-subtitles/README.markdown

 Things to watch out for if you want to work on Coursera’s subtitles:
 ===================================================================

-These are not obvious, and I found then out through the hard way, If you haven’t started yet, then it’d be better to know them before you start.
+These are not obvious, and I found them out through the hard way, If you haven’t started yet, then it’d be better to know them before you start.